rstinejr/RayCrossing/README.md

 ## Ray Crossing Project

 This project is a little fun with geometry.
-I as puzzling over the issue of how to determine whether or not a point is within a simple polygog or outside of it.
+I as puzzling over the issue of how to determine whether or not a point is within a simple polygon.

 I did not come up with an answer on my own, but Google suggests that one approach is to extend a ray in any direction from the point and count the number of times the ray crosses the polygon's border.
 An odd number indicates that the point is interior, while